Sylke Luding: Senior level

 At elite level she made her ISU Speed Skating World Cup debut during the 1985–86 ISU Speed Skating World Cup in the sprint distances in Davos and Berlin.
 She had three top-8 classifications at the World Cups.
 She rode her last World Cup race during the 1987–88 ISU Speed Skating World Cup in Berlin.
-Due to an injury she couldn’t start at 1989–90 ISU Speed Skating World Cup events.
+Due to an injury she couldn't start at 1989–90 ISU Speed Skating World Cup events.
 She also competed at other international competitions.

 She won three bronze medals at the German Single Distance Championships in the 500 metres (2x) and 1000 metres (1x).
 Between 1985 and 1990 she had at least 10 starts at national championships.
-She had tough skating competition from her fellow teammates in SC Einheit Dresden which was in the world top class from the skaters Karin Kania (olympic champion), Andrea Ehrig (olympic champion), Christa Rothenburger (olympic champion), Skadi Walter (olympic top-5), Carola Bürger and Heike Pöhland.
+She had tough skating competition from her teammates in SC Einheit Dresden which was in the world top class from the skaters Karin Kania (olympic champion), Andrea Ehrig (olympic champion), Christa Rothenburger (olympic champion), Skadi Walter (olympic top-5), Carola Bürger and Heike Pöhland.